 - For qualified birth and adoption distributions (QBAD): Effective immediately, recontributions of QBADs will be limited to three years.
 If you took a QBAD before the passage of SECURE 2.0, you may recontribute the QBAD before Jan.
 1, 2026.

 - For 529 ABLE accounts: Beginning in 2026, the age by which blindness or disability must occur to qualify for an ABLE account increases from 26 to 46.

 - For individuals who qualify for the Saver's credit: Beginning in 2027, the Saver's credit will be modified.
 It will be refundable (meaning you could receive the credit even if it was larger than the amount of taxes you owed), but it will generally be paid as a match to your pretax retirement account instead of cash.

 Partner with your financial advisor and tax professional

 Together with your financial advisor, you can discuss how the above items may affect your current situation and your long-term financial goals.
-Your financial advisor can help you determine if any adjustments need to be made to your strategy, whether because of the above rule changes or simply based on how you are progressing toward your goals, to ensure you’re on track toward retirement security.
+Your financial advisor can help you determine whether any adjustments need to be made to your strategy, whether because of the above rule changes or simply based on how you are progressing toward your goals, to ensure you’re on track toward retirement security.
 In addition, since many of these changes take effect over the next several years, it is important to partner with your financial advisor to periodically review your situation over time.

 As with any decision involving taxes, consult with your tax professional on considerations and impacts to your specific situation, as your financial advisor cannot provide tax advice.